catseye/yucca/README.markdown

 redundant `GOTO` to the next line, a line conaining another `GOTO`, and so forth.

-`yucca` can dump the input program with high fidelity; it retains case and spacing of all lines, with the exception of stripping leading and trailing whitespace from every line.
+`yucca` can dump the input program with (as far as I can tell) total fidelity; it retains case and spacing of all lines, even leading and trailing whitespace.

 This facility could be built upon to give `yucca` the ability to renumber a program, or to supply missing line numbers, or even transform a program with textual labels into one with line numbers.